 This course covers a broad range of topics including Algebra, Number, Geometry and Statistics.
-This course is for pupils who are competent in Mathematics and who intend to continue their study in Year 12 and possibly Year 13.
+This course is for students who are competent in Mathematics and who intend to continue their study in Year 12 and possibly Year 13.

-In Terms 3 and 4 2019, teachers will have discussions with pupils about whether this course is appropriate for them.
-NOTE: Pupils must gain 10 credits to achieve NCEA Numeracy at Level 1.
-It may be necessary for one or two Standards to change in the best interests of pupils.
+In Terms 3 and 4 2020, teachers will have discussions with students about whether this course is appropriate for them.
+NOTE: Students must gain 10 credits to achieve NCEA Numeracy at Level 1.
+It may be necessary for one or two Standards to change in the best interests of students.

-Suitable for about 60% of pupils.
-The Curriculum Leader, and class teachers will advise pupils on whether this is an appropriate course for them.
+- Suitable for about 60% of students. - The Curriculum Leader, and class teachers will advise students on whether this is an appropriate course for them.

-- Scientific calculator (preferably a Casio fx-82). - Pupils are at an advantage having a graphics calculator (Casio fx-9750G plus), which is essential for any Year 12 Mathematics course in the following year - Education Perfect approx. \$20
+- Scientific calculator (preferably a Casio fx-82). - Students are at an advantage having a graphics calculator (Casio fx-9750G plus), which is essential for any Year 12 Mathematics course in the following year - Education Perfect approx. \$20